 Note that in cases where the minimum cardinality equals the maximum cardinality, such a relationship must be created or updated in a single step to avoid intermediate states that would violate these requirements.

 Generic Relationships.
 These are user-defined ad-hoc directed relationship instances between any two artifacts in S-RAMP.
 They always have a minimum cardinality of 0 and an unbounded maximum cardinality.
-The Relationship Type value of a Generic Relationship instance is chosen by the client, but it MUST NOT match any pre-defined Relationship Type values already defined by the S-RAMP Modeled and Derived relationships. (see Appendix I).
+The Relationship Type value of a Generic Relationship instance is chosen by the client, but it MUST NOT match any pre-defined Relationship Type values already defined by the S-RAMP Modeled and Derived relationships (see Appendix I).
 The S-RAMP serialization of a Generic Relationship uses the relationship structure defined in the Core Model.

 User Defined Modeled Relationships.
 S-RAMP attempts to be compatible with implementations which choose to allow users the ability to define models of their own which consist of new or existing Artifact Types and any defined relationships between them, although how and whether such models are supported is beyond the scope of this specification.
 Such models are called “User Defined Models”.
 Since pre-defined relationships in a model are termed “Modeled”, then in this context they are called “User Defined Modeled Relationships”.
 The S-RAMP serialization of a User Defined Modeled Relationship uses the S-RAMP relationship structure defined in the Core Model.